 How are annuities taxed to beneficiaries?

-When you take out an annuity, you will have the option to add death benefits that could mean your income or remaining pension funds will be payable to your chosen beneficiaries or estate after your death.
+When you take out an annuity, you will have the option to add death benefits.
+These could mean your income or remaining pension funds will be payable to your chosen beneficiaries or estate after your death.

-If you have added death benefits and are within the terms agreed at outset, any money left to your estate may be taxed, though it depends on how old you are when you pass away:
+If you have added death benefits and are within the agreed terms, any money left to your estate may be taxed.
+This depends on how old you are when you pass away:

 • Before age 75: Lifetime pension annuity payments from value protection, guarantee periods and joint life annuities are tax-free if you as the original annuitant are under 75 when you die.